wirginiaromanowska/Notes_On_Things/Houdini_Vellum.md

 ## 1. Pressure
+- stiffness
-- stiffness - higher it it the more bouncy the thing is
+  - for epheres higher it it the more bouncy the thing is
+## 2. Accuracy and artefacts
+- increase substeps